ufo-kit/kiro/README.md

 It provides a simple server and client class that can be used to pass arbitrary information from the server to the client using _native_ InfiniBand communication.
-It also provides a network transmittable ring-buffer (TRB) which can be used as a transmission container for same-sized objects.
+It also provides a network transmittable ring-buffer (KIRO-TRB) which can be used as a transmission container for same-sized objects and a (uni directional) self-synchronizing buffer (KIRO-SB) which can be used to automatically keep a local object in sync with a shared remote object.

 The library is optimized for speed and ease of use.